 - Manual Cutting – Using a Bench Shear, a bench-mounted tool engineered for precise metal cutting while maintaining maximum leverage and control.

-Alternative for Cutting Metal – CNC Router
+Alternative Option for Cutting Metal – CNC Router

 When it comes to cutting metal, traditional methods like laser cutting, water jet cutting, and plasma cutting are commonly used.
-However, CNC routers can also be an excellent alternative for cutting non-ferrous metals like aluminum, brass, and copper.

 While they are not ideal for cutting ferrous metals such as steel, they offer a cost-effective and precise solution for softer metals.